-The Faculty of Social Science Graduate School offers MPhil and PhD study opportunities across all its Schools.
+The Faculty of Social Sciences Graduate School offers MPhil and PhD study opportunities across all its Schools.
 Both awards are assessed through presentation of a thesis and an accompanying oral examination (or viva) and can be studied either full-time (FT) or part-time (PT).
 An MPhil requires two years of FT study or four years PT, whilst a PhD requires three years of FT study and six years PT.
-The Law School additionally offers an LLM by Research (one year FT, two years PT) and the School of Education a Doctorate in Education (four years PT).
+The Law School additionally offers an LLM by Research (one year FT, two years PT) and the School of Education a Degree of Doctor of Education (five years PT).
 Further information for both courses can be accessed by clicking their respective links.

 In order to be considered for an MPhil or PhD, you would typically be expected to possess a good Master's degree in a relevant subject, although relevant professional qualifications and/or experience may also be considered as an alternative.
 International students must also have English Language IELTS 7.0 (minimum 6.5 per component) or an equivalent qualification.

 If you are interested in applying, you may find it useful to contact the relevant School for advice in the first instance.
 Each School has their own Admissions Tutors and their contact details are as follows: